dentarg/auth0-blog/_posts/2018-02-06-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-2.markdown

 **TL;DR:** This is the second part of the series about developing a Web application based on ASP.NET Core 2.0 and React.
 [In the previous post](http://auth0.com/blog/developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-1), you built a secured Web API application that provides a list of books with ASP.NET Core 2.0.
 In this post, you will create a *Single Page Application* (SPA) client based on React to consume this API.
 You can find [the final code of the React client in this GitHub repository](https://github.com/andychiare/react-auth0).

+{% include tweet_quote.html quote_text="Learn how to integrate React and ASP.NET Core apps in this practical tutorial." %}

 ---

 ## Creating a React Application